GeorgeStrakhov/minimal_agent/README.md

-# Minimal Agent Framework
+# SmartPups Framework

-A lightweight, extensible framework for building AI agents that can use tools and maintain memory across conversations.
+A lightweight, extensible framework for building AI pups that can use tools and maintain memory across conversations.
 Features strong typing, input validation, and automatic schema generation.

 ## Overview

-This framework provides a simple way to create AI agents that can:
+This framework provides a simple way to create AI pups that can:
 - Use multiple tools/functions with input validation
 - Maintain memory across conversations
 - Return structured JSON responses